 Laura Mackenzie read English and history at University of Reading.
 She is married to Jason and they have three young boys.
 They lived in New Zealand for several years but are delighted to be back in Laura’s home county of Sussex.
 As housemistress, Laura takes pride in continuing School House’s history of being at the heart of Eastbourne College, both geographically and in all that the girls achieve during their time at the College.

-Marina Davies is the house matron and, as well as Miss Simmons, the resident tutor, there are several other tutors who help with the running of the house and are responsible for overseeing their tutees’ academic progress, co-curricular involvement and general wellbeing.
+Alison Rainer-Jones is the house matron and, as well as Miss Simmons, the resident tutor, there are several other tutors who help with the running of the house and are responsible for overseeing their tutees’ academic progress, co-curricular involvement and general wellbeing.